-Girl Held Captive In Basement Because Parents Thought She Was Possessed By Demon
+Cops: Parents Locked Child In Basement; Believed She Was Possessed By Demon

 Officers found the child in the basement in poor conditions.

 Randy Swopes is currently registered on the “Illinois State Police Murderer and Violent Offender Against Youth Registry” participant for a 2008 arrest by the Lake County Illinois Sheriff’s Office.

-Further details of his criminal background were not immediately available.
+Swopes was charged with aggravated battery of a child in 2012 after authorities say he used a needle and thread to sew his son’s buttocks shut.
+Swopes represented himself in court, took a plea, and spent no time in prison.